-I asked another traveler with a laptop, and he mentioned that sometimes it's hard to connect, especially if a lot of other people were already online.
-Looking around, the common room had no more than a dozen people.
-I gave up on it that night.
+I asked another traveler with a laptop, and he mentioned that sometimes it's hard to connect, especially if many other people are already online.

-The next day, when I ran into Marcello, he suggested we have the staff reset one of the wireless routers hanging from the ceiling.
+The next day, when I ran into Marcello, he suggested that the staff reset one of the wireless routers hanging from the ceiling.

 Making it as easy as possible for travelers to get a reliable internet connection can make a big difference in their experience at a hostel, especially those who work as they travel.

 Every morning, I grabbed two croissants, a yogurt, milk and cereal, an orange juice, and either a coffee or hot chocolate.

 Croissants are way better than regular bread, which most hostels rely on when offering free breakfasts.

 On the weekend, the line at the coffee machine grew quite large, and a few of us wondered why they didn't turn on the second coffee machine to alleviate the wait.

 After five nights, I left Safestay and London for Cardiff.

 On my way from Cardiff to France, I spent an extra night in London and decided to stay at one of the more centrally located hostels for comparison's sake.